Robertoarce/free2move-Test-technique/README.md

 Centralize your projet and code in a Github repository and provide the url once the test is completed.

 **To Dos**
-1. Create and insert data in an local PostgreSQL.
+1. Create and insert data in PostgreSQL.
 2. Each day we want to compute summary statistics by customers (spending, orders etc.)
 Create a script to compute for a given day these summary statistics.
 3. Run that script over the necessary period to inject historic data.
 Then, identify the top customers